Where to Study Animal Law

 International options to study animal law

-INDIA: MA in Animal Protection Laws
+MA in Animal Protection Laws at NALSAR University of Law, India

 The Animal Law Centre at the National Academy of Legal Studies and Research (NALSAR University of Law) in collaboration with Humane Society International/India has launched India’s first MA in Animal Protection Laws.
 It is a two year distance learning program.
 It also has an option for lateral exit after one year which leads to an Advanced Diploma in Animal Protection Laws.